Barbados–United Kingdom relations: Today

 Although Barbados has had strong ties with the UK since the first European settlement, the UK is tied increasingly with the European Union for trade.
 This has prompted Barbados and other former nations of the British West Indies nations to seek new markets for trade expansion within the Americas.
 As such the trade, financial, and cultural relations with these separate blocs have become increasingly dominant.

 The government of the United Kingdom has consolidated several of its High Commissions with a large number of the Eastern Caribbean offices transferring duties to Bridgetown office.

 As Commonwealth realms, the two countries shared a monarch, Queen Elizabeth II, and both are active members of the United Nations, the Commonwealth of Nations, the Commonwealth Parliamentary Association and the African, Caribbean and Pacific–EU's Joint Parliamentary Assembly.
-Barbados announced it will become a republic by November 2021, to leave its 'colonial past behind'.
+Barbados announced it would become a republic by November 2021, to leave its 'colonial past behind'.
 Critics claim that the move came about in part because China exerted pressure on Barbados.

-The Central Bank of Barbados is one of several monetary bodies that print its banknotes with De La Rue of England.
+The Central Bank of Barbados is one of several monetary bodies whose banknotes are printed by De La Rue of England.

-In 2011 the British High Commissioner to Bridgetown regarded that: “the relationship between the UK and Barbados is extremely strong and positive and the ties remain close.
-It is a good and warm relationship and Barbados remains the destination of choice for the UK.”
+In 2011 the British High Commissioner to Bridgetown said that: "the relationship between the UK and Barbados is extremely strong and positive and the ties remain close.
+It is a good and warm relationship and Barbados remains the destination of choice for the UK."

 In 2012 the UK's Minister of State for the Independent Caribbean in the Foreign and Commonwealth Office, Henry Bellingham stated: "Barbados is the island with which the UK has the strongest and most natural relationship; there is a certain level of trust and cooperation between the two countries."

 The 2020 plan to replace the Queen as head of state was explained by Prime Minister Mia Mottley: "The time has come to fully leave our colonial past behind.
 Barbadians want a Barbadian head of state."
 Her predecessor as PM, Freundel Stuart, had also espoused a similar plan.
 Whether that goal can be achieved during 2021 was "not clear", according to an investigation of the situation by the Canadian Broadcasting Corporation in March 2021.
-If the plan succeeds, Barbados would probably remain a member of the Commonwealth of Nations.
 A BBC News report stated that Guyana, as well as Trinidad and Tobago, already had such a relationship with the UK: a "loose association of former British colonies and current dependencies".
 In September 2021 Barbados Prime Minister Mia Amor Mottley nominated Sandra Mason as the future country's president.
-She assumed office on November 30, the day in which Barbados became a republic.
+She assumed office on 30 November, the day in which Barbados became a republic.
 Barbados still remains a member of the Commonwealth of Nations.